bcb/apply_defaults/README.md

 False
 ```

-_Note: ConfigParser's options are strings.
-Type hints in the function signature
+_ConfigParser's options are strings.
+Type hints in the function signature allow
-allow the apply_config decorator to cast options to the desired type.
+the apply_config decorator to cast options to the desired type.
+Alternatively
-Alternatively cast the value yourself._
+cast the value yourself._

 ## apply_self